Are you thinking about adding a furry friend to your family? It may be hard to say “no” to your kids, but try saying it to a cute little puppy.

 These dogs live 12 to 14 years and have a minimum potential lifetime healthcare cost of $4,000.
 They’re susceptible to genetic conditions like hip dysplasia, and the most serious breed-specific issue, degenerative myelopathy, which is a type of spinal cord disease.

-Dalmatians live an average of 10 to 13 years and have a minimum healthcare cost of only $700, although they are prone to genetic health problems like deafness and kidney and bladder stones.
+Dalmatians live an average of 12 to 14 years and have a minimum healthcare cost of only $700, although they are prone to genetic health problems like deafness and kidney and bladder stones.

 These tiny, feisty dogs have become famous as the purse-sized companions of rich celebrities.
-They make the list of least expensive dogs because of their $23 average bathing cost and $650 purchase price.
+They have an average purchase price of $800-$2,500

-Chihuahuas have a life expectancy of 12 to 18 years, with potential lifetime healthcare expenses adding up to a minimum of $5,500.
+Chihuahuas have a life expectancy of 14 to 18 years, with potential lifetime healthcare expenses adding up to a minimum of $5,500.

 Minimum potential healthcare costs for this terrier, with a life expectancy of 12 to 15 years, average $1,500.

 A relative of the Cocker Spaniel and English Springer Spaniel, the Field Spaniel is ideal as both a hunting and family dog.
-These dogs live 10 to 12 years and come with an average purchase price of $550.
+These dogs live 11 to 15 years and come with an average purchase price of $2,000-$5,000.

-Having this breed professionally bathed can cost around $40, and their lifetime healthcare costs add up to a potential minimum of $2,300.
+This breed’s lifetime healthcare costs add up to a potential minimum of $2,300.
 Common health issues include hip dysplasia and autoimmune thyroiditis.

 Laid-back and gentle, Redbone Coonhounds stand out with their striking mahogany-red coats.
-They have an average purchase cost of $650.
+They have an average purchase cost of $500-$800.

 American Pit Bull Terrier

-These dogs have a life expectancy of 12 to 14 years and a minimum potential healthcare cost of $5,100 for common health issues like hip and elbow dysplasia and bloat.
+These dogs have a life expectancy of 10 to 14 years and a minimum potential healthcare cost of $5,100 for common health issues like hip and elbow dysplasia and bloat.

 The minimum healthcare cost for common issues — such as Legg-Calve-Perthes disease and hernias — can reach $3,150.

 Bichon Frises have a life expectancy of 12 to 15 years and a potential minimum healthcare cost of $4,300 to treat common breed-specific issues, such as cataracts and patellar luxation.

-The average lifespan of an Affenpinscher is 11 to 14 years, and over its lifetime, the minimum healthcare costs for common issues could reach $4,000.
+The average lifespan of an Affenpinscher is 12 to 14 years, and over its lifetime, the minimum healthcare costs for common issues could reach $4,000.

 Weiner dogs, as they’re affectionately called, have a life expectancy of 12 to 15 years.
 Expect to pay a minimum of $7,300 in healthcare costs to treat back problems, which are the breed’s most common health issue.

-The life expectancy of a Papillon is 13 to 15 years, and minimum healthcare costs come in around $3,600 because of a number of health issues that commonly affect smaller toy-dog breeds.
+The life expectancy of a Papillon is 13 to 16 years, and minimum healthcare costs come in around $3,600 because of a number of health issues that commonly affect smaller toy-dog breeds.